ElPiloto/sidekick.nvim/README.md

 - [X] Outline is cut off for first entry.
 - [X] Window contains parts of multiple outlines when switching windows (clear sidekick buffer).
 - [ ] First entry is not foldable.
+- [ ] Add auto-command to run Sidekick on BufEnter for buffers that cannot be parsed.

 ### Roadmap